Skip to main content

 View or set the following configurations.

-Require mobile phone number during user onboarding
+Require mobile phone number setup during user onboarding.

 This relates to the display of the phone number field in the user profile in the Arculix Mobile app.